 Level 10

-At Level 10, you gain the Eldritch Strike passive.
-This means that when you hit an enemy with a weapon attack, they will be more likely to fail a Saving Throw against a spell you target them with on the same turn.
+At Level 10, you gain the bg3 eldritch strike icon Eldritch Strike passive.
+This means that when you hit an enemy with a weapon attack, they will be much more likely to fail a Saving Throw against a spell you target them with, before the end of the next turn.
+This works extremely well when paired with Hold Person.
+You will have a higher chance than usual to successfully stun the target with this spell.
+When successful, all of your subsequent melee attacks against them are guaranteed Critical Hits.
+When you manage to pull off this deadly combo, make sure you use bg3 action surge icon Action Surge to capitalise on it!

 You can select one more Cantrip:

-• Bone Chill – Deals Necrotic Damage and can prevent the target from healing.
+• bg3 bone chill icon Bone Chill – Deals bg3 necrotic icon Necrotic Damage and can prevent the target from healing.

 You can choose another spell from the Eldritch Knight List:

-• Melf’s Acid Arrow – Fire an arrow that deals Acid damage, and if it hits deals more Acid damage on the target’s next turn.
+• bg3 melfs acid arrow icon Melf’s Acid Arrow – Fire an arrow that deals bg3 acid icon Acid Damage, and if it hits, deals more Acid damage on the target’s next turn.
 If it misses, it deals half of the initial Acid damage, and no subsequent damage.
 This is a good alternative to Scorching Ray against enemies who are resistant to Fire damage.

 Level 11